Roberts Creek, British Columbia: Demographics

 According to the 2016 census, the total population of the electoral area of Roberts Creek was 3,421.
-The population density was 23.8 people per square kilometre (143.6/km²).
+The population density was 23.8 people per square kilometre (143.6/km^{2}).
 There were 1,508 occupied private dwellings.
 The population grew by 5.5% from the 2011 census.

 The 2016 census identified two separate areas: the 'Population centre' ['PC']; and the 'Designated place' ['DP'].
 The population centre had a population of 1,848; while the designated place had 1,867 people.
-Despite a nearly-equal population, the land area of the "Downtown" incorporated population centre (3.93/km²) is much smaller than the unincorporated part of town (20.97/km²).
+Despite a nearly-equal population, the land area of the "Downtown" incorporated population centre (3.93/km^{2}) is much smaller than the unincorporated part of town (20.97/km^{2}).
 Like in many small West Coast Canadian communities, the average age in Roberts Creek (46.4 PC, 45.8 DP) is older than the national average (41.0 years).

 Arts and culture

-Roberts Creek has a vibrant arts community, including a yearly Art Crawl, and a collection of accomplished artists and writers.
+Roberts Creek has an arts community, including a yearly Art Crawl, and a collection of artists and writers.

 Roberts Creek's annual festival, Creek Daze, is held in mid-August and includes the Higgledy-Piggledy parade, a second-hand book sale in support of the notable local library, live music at the beach mandala and sales tables with crafts and food.
 Live music, craft shows and other events are held regularly at the community centre, Roberts Creek Hall.

 Earth Day is held at the beach in April and is a popular event with the locals.
 Speakers, info tables and music celebrate the Earth and humanity's relationship with it.

 The Day Out of Time Celebration is held on July 25 of each year.
 It is preceded by the yearly painting of the Roberts Creek Mandala (an all ages community art project), and culminates in a yearly dedication of the new mandala with a unique and inspiring community dance.

 Roberts Creek is known for its horse area above the Highway 101, with riding trails all over the mountains, including a main feeder route to Electric Ranch.
 A horse arena club entertains the public at intervals at the end of this route on B+K Road.
 Many hundreds of horses use this route.

 The xwesam/Roberts Creek Community Association (xRCAA) has been a cornerstone of the community since becoming a registered non-profit society in 1958.
 Their mission is to educate, entertain, and empower the 3,400 residents who proudly call “the Creek” home.
 For over six decades, the xRCAA has been the steward of key community spaces, including the Roberts Creek Community Hall, the Roberts Creek Community Library, and the downtown greenspace with its iconic gazebo.
 The xRCCA holds numerous community events annually, including Earth Day, Creek Daze, Eek the Creek family Halloween party, Christmas Community Dinner at the Hall, and photos with Santa.